Kinect: Integrating Kinect with Microsoft Azure

 Sky UK announced a new line of Sky Glass television units to launch in 2022 that incorporate the Kinect technology in partnership with Microsoft.
 Using the Kinect features, the viewer will be able to control the television through motion controls and audio commands, and supports social features such as social viewing.

-Microsoft announced that the Azure Kinect hardware kit will be discontinued in October 2023, and will refer users to third party suppliers for spare parts.
+Microsoft announced that the Azure Kinect hardware kit would be discontinued in October 2023, and would refer users to third party suppliers for spare parts.